The story of how ancient Greece defeated solidly fortified Troy has a cautionary correlation to cybersecurity.

 Regardless of how impenetrable preventative cybersecurity may appear, there is always a way to sneak in.
 And one of the best ways is by proxy via a ‘Trojan horse’ of trusted people or inside employees.

 It’s no coincidence that a deceitful form of malware is called a ‘Trojan’.
 Now more than ever, organisations must have the 24x7 monitoring and threat detection capabilities typically found in a security operations centre (SOC), which includes a security information and event management (SIEM) solution.

 While an enterprise cyber-fortress won’t open the gates for a malicious package delivered by a bad actor, it does open the gates every single day to another potentially dangerous cyberthreat: Its own employees.

 The Growing Risk of Insider Threats

-In fact, over the last three years, there's been a 47 percent increase in insider threats.
-Worse still, a 2020 Insider Threat Report by Cybersecurity Insiders emphasizes that these threats are becoming more frequent, trickier to detect, and more damaging.
-That’s why security operations solutions that can handle the threat detection and response needs of your organization are so critical.
-Leveraging the expertise of security analysts along with SIEM solutions, threat intelligence feeds, and the latest advanced technology, a provider of managed security operations enables you to discover and mitigate threats before they do real damage.
+In fact, over the last three years, there has been a 47 per cent increase in insider threats.
+Worse still, a 2020 Insider Threat Report by Cybersecurity Insiders emphasises that these threats are becoming more frequent, trickier to detect and more damaging.
+That’s why security operations solutions that can handle the threat detection and response needs of your organisation are so critical.
+Leveraging the expertise of security analysts along with SIEM solutions, threat intelligence feeds and the latest advanced technology, a provider of managed security operations enables you to discover and mitigate threats before they do real damage.